EZCLAP03/IBM-project/README.md

 # IBM-project
-This is the project we made for the IBM summer training cum internship.
+This is the project we made for the IBM summer training/internship.

 # What is it
 The idea revolves around taking a video as input and checking if all the people are wearing masks or not.
 This was an idea to prevent the spread of coronavirus.
 It has been